ByGONCA/ByGonca/README.md

 ## 👋・Hi i'm Gonca

 Welcome to my Github, I'm **Gonca**, a Portuguese developer, I'm learning JavaScript, Node.js, HTML, CSS and LUA.

-More to the sides of the Fivem ESX study to create foundations By the way, I'm mainly "specialized" in discord bots and making Fivem Servers.
+By the way, I'm mainly "specialized" in discord bots and making Fivem Servers.

 Below more information !